w-henderson/ChromaQR/DOCUMENTATION.md

 The HTTP API is another way to interact with ChromaQR codes.
 You can try it out at the [demo page](https://chromaqr.herokuapp.com/demo).

 ### Encoding
 To encode with the API, send a POST request to the `/encode` endpoint (on my Heroku instance this will be `https://chromaqr.herokuapp.com/encode`) with the form parameter `data` set to the data you wish to encode.
-Currently, there is no support for modifying error correction in the API.
-You can, however, pass the `format` optional parameter to indicate how you want your result returned.
+You can pass the `errorCorrection` optional parameter with one of the values `LOW`, `MED`, `HIGH`, or `MAX` to specify the error correction to use.
+You can also pass the `format` optional parameter to indicate how you want your result returned.
 By default, it is set to `json`, which returns a JSON string.
 You can change it to `image` which just serves the image instead.

 **Examples with `curl`:**
 ```sh